 The standard elaborations assist in making an on-balance judgment for mid-year reporting.

-The process for assessing and making judgments about children's achievement may be assisted by progressively recording achievement for each assessment on a profile or similar.
+The process for assessing and making judgments about student achievement may be assisted by progressively recording student achievement for each assessment on a student profile or similar.